 A water or sewer utility must meet three criteria in order to be eligible for an SRC.

-◾ If the SRC increase is granted, the rate of return must not exceed the annually updated benchmark rate of return.
+- If the SRC increase is granted, the utility’s earned rate of return must not exceed the Commission’s annually updated benchmark rate of return.

-◾ Alternatively, if the SRC increase is granted, the net operating income must not exceed 6 percent of operations and maintenance expenses.
+- Alternatively, if the SRC increase is granted, the utility’s annual net operating income must not exceed six percent of its annual operating and maintenance expenses.

-◾ If the utility’s present rates were authorized in a conventional rate case, they must have been in effect for at least a full annual reporting cycle, which is a calendar year.
-The annual report that covers this calendar year must have been filed with the PSC so the rate of return can be reviewed.
+- If the utility’s present rates were authorized in a conventional rate case, the rates must have been in effect for at least a full annual reporting cycle, which is a calendar year.
+The utility must have filed the annual report that covers this calendar year with the Commission so the earned rate of return can be reviewed.

-◾ If the utility’s present rates were authorized in an SRC, they must have been in effect for at least 12 months.
+- If the utility’s present rates were authorized in an SRC, the rates must have been in effect for at least 12 months.